sandylaw/kindle-clippings/README.rst

 Kindle Clippings
 ================

-A simple python script to extract clippings from 'My Clippings.txt', organize, store and output them in a more elegant way.
+A simple python script to extract clippings from 'My Clippings.txt', organize, store and output them in a more elegant way(Markdown).

 Features
 --------